 The Power of Intermittent Fasting

-I’ve found over the last few years that Intermittent fasting is such an extremely powerful method when it comes to making everything regarding fat loss feel basically effortless.
+Even though meal frequency and nutrient timing doesn’t matter that much physiologically.
+I’ve found over the last few years that Intermittent fasting is an extremely powerful method when it comes to making everything regarding fat loss easier psychologically.

 When you purposely skip meals and create a shorter eating window during the day, you no longer have to depend as much on willpower and being pro-activene, it sort of takes care of itself.